rami-vemula-tw/dotnetcore-service-starter/README.md

 - Migrations will run automatically when **ASPNETCORE_ENVIRONMENT** variable is set to **Development**
   - In **LaunchSettings.json**, while running using **dotnet run**.
   - In **launch.json** (under **.vscode** folder), while running using **VS Code Debugger**.
-- For production workloads, migrations should be deployed through CI/CD.

 ```
 $>> dotnet run